Case Studies:

 Economic

 Low level of competition.
 The payments cover between 10 per cent and 25 per cent of the MCL’s annual operating costs.
-In return, the HEP is guaranteed maintenance of the current level of environmental service (as the area is already protected there is no expectation of increased environmental service).
-The payment scheme however, has been the means for resolving a land ownership dispute and enabling the La Manguera to build the dam and water intake on land claimed by both the company and the MCL but in the possession of MCL.
-The company treats PES costs as Operation and Management cost (roughly US$ 30,000 from a total of US$ 140,000).
-It is a considerable additional cost for the hydropower project, representing a 21% increase in annual O&M costs.
+In return, the HEP is guaranteed maintenance of the current level of environmental service (as the area is already protected, there is no expectation of increased environmental service).
+The payment scheme however, has been the means for resolving a land ownership dispute and enabling the La Manguera to build the dam and water intake on land claimed by both the company and the MCL but in the possession of the MCL.
+The company treats PES costs as O&M cost (roughly US$30,000 from a total of US$140,000).
+It is a considerable additional cost for the hydropower project, representing a 21 per cent increase in annual O&M costs.
 The company has a cap on the sales price of electricity and therefore cannot pass on the bill to final users.
-This HEP invests US$ 5/kW/yr while the others that deal through FONAFIFO ultimately invest less than US$ 1.5/kW/yr.
-(Rojas and Aylward, 2002).
+This HEP invests US$5 per kilowatt per year while the others that deal through FONAFIFO ultimately invest less than US$ 1.5 per kilowatt per year (Rojas and Aylward, 2002).

 Environmental